Post Overview: Best things to do in New York City in September

 With so many available dates and times, it’s easy to add this summer activity to any NYC September itinerary.
 Check out the calendar here.
 Kayaking on the Hudson is simply a treat to experience!

 Everyone has heard of bar hopping, but have you ever heard of vendor hopping?
-That’s exactly where you can find me whenever the Uptown Night Market is up and running on the Upper West Side.
-This is one of the best things to do in NYC in September if you’re into trying a little bit of everything.
+It is one of the best things to do in New York City in September if you’re into trying a little bit of everything.
+Foodies will be in heaven thanks to the wide array of grub.
+Burgers, tacos, baklava, kebab, and more are available.

 Visit The Intrepid Sea, Air & Space Museum for free